-[This section implements, in part, 33 C.F.R. § 103.505(o).
-The AMSP will identify the COTP/FMSC procedures to ensure an inbound or moored vessel is instructed to raise its MARSEC Level, and will describe what notifications are required to both vessels and the COTPs/FMSCs when a facility receives information that a vessel is operating at a lower MARSEC Level than the facility.
+[This section implements, in part, 33 CFR § 103.505(0).
+The AMSP will identify the COTP/FMSC procedures to ensure an inbound or moored vessel is instructed to raise its MARSEC LEVEL AND will describe what notifications are required to both vessels and the COTPs/FMSCs when a facility receives information that a vessel is operating at a lower MARSEC Level than the facility.
 The AMSP will also describe corrective actions that must be taken.]